 These chains are often worn with a pendant but these look equally good worn on their own.
 A gold or silver Singapore twist chain is worn as a choker or just on the clavicle has a really beautiful look.

 The Singapore chain makes a lovely anklet, as it sparkles as you move.

 View our Singapore Twist Chains here.

 The lovely snake chain, that most of us are familiar with, is made up of links laid along side each other with a slight kink in the middle of the link.
 This form a smooth and silky, continuous tube.
 With a brightly polished look, these chains look great with a pendant.

 They aren’t as supple and bendy as a curb chain, so will kink and even break if bent too far.

 Spigia or Wheat Chain

 “Espiga” is the Spanish name for ‘wheat’.
-Made of figure-of-eight links which are interlocked to form a tube, the chain looks great and is favoured by men (as well as women) as the chain looks so worn on its own.
+Made of figure-of-eight links that are interlocked to form a tube, the chain looks great and is favoured by men (as well as women) as the chain looks so worn on its own.

 Thin, usually 2 – 2.5 mm wide or less, interlocking oval links make up this chain which looks simple and uncluttered with a pendant and is the perfect chain for layering.

 Similar in appearance to a rope chain (above), a wheat chain is made by using four strands of twisted oval links, which are then plaited together.
 The effect is really nice and this is a great chain for wearing with a pendant or on its own.